Amazon Prime Big Deal Days (October 10-11, 2023)

 Enter 2023.
 Amazon held their Prime Day sales July 11-12, where “Prime members purchased more than 375 million items worldwide and saved more than $2.5 billion on millions of deals across the Amazon store, helping make it the biggest Prime Day event ever,” according to Amazon.
 Sales are rumored to have reach 12.9 billion globally, up 6.7% year over year.

 It was recently announced that Amazon will be hosting second 2-day sale in October, on the 10th and 11th.

 Here are the Best Prime Big Deal Days Shopping Tips:

 Prime Big Deal Days sales are for Amazon Prime members only.
 If you are not a member, now is a great time to join so you can take advantage of all the discounts and benefits, like access to Amazon Video, Amazon Music, one free Kindle book per month, exclusive Amazon discounts, a free Grubhub+ membership, and lots more.

 After a 30-day free Amazon Prime trial, Prime membership is $139 per year (or $14.99 per month) and includes unlimited two-day – or in some cases next-day or same-day shipping – all year long.
 If you don’t intend to continue after the trial, remember to cancel within that 30-day window.
 And if you’ve done a free trial before, don’t worry – you’re eligible for a free Amazon Prime trial every 12 months!

 Amazon Prime Membership Discounts

-Students with a valid ID can get a 6-month free trial, and then it’s $6.49 per month or $59 a year, plus a slew of perks from other providers, like the Calm app and Grubhub.
+Students with a valid ID can get a 6-month free trial, and then it’s $7.49 per month, plus a slew of perks from other providers, like access to the Calm app and Grubhub.